MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-retail-footfall-detection.md

 Before getting started with this deployment guide, make sure you:

 - Review the [Footfall detection solution overview](pattern-retail-footfall-detection.md)
-- Obtain user access to an Azure Stack Development Kit (ASDK) or Azure Stack Integrated System instance, with:
+- Obtain user access to an Azure Stack Hub Development Kit (ASDK) or Azure Stack Hub Integrated System instance, with:
-  - The [Azure App Service on Azure Stack resource provider](../operator/azure-stack-app-service-overview.md) installed.
-You need operator access to your Azure Stack instance, or work with your administrator to install.
+  - The [Azure App Service on Azure Stack Hub resource provider](../operator/azure-stack-app-service-overview.md) installed.
+You need operator access to your Azure Stack Hub instance, or work with your administrator to install.
   - A subscription to an offer that provides App Service and Storage quota.
 You need operator access to create an offer.
 - Obtain access to an Azure subscription
   - If you don't have an Azure subscription, sign up for a [free trial account](https://azure.microsoft.com/free/) before you begin.
 - Create two service principals in your directory:
   - One configured for use with Azure resources, with access at the Azure subscription scope.
-  - One configured for use with Azure Stack resources, with access at the Azure Stack subscription scope.
+  - One configured for use with Azure Stack Hub resources, with access at the Azure Stack Hub subscription scope.
   - To learn more about creating service principals and authorizing access, see [Use an app identity to access resources](../operator/azure-stack-create-service-principals.md).
 If you prefer to use Azure CLI, see [Create an Azure service principal with Azure CLI](https://docs.microsoft.com/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest).
-- Deploy Azure Cognitive Services in Azure, or Azure Stack.
+- Deploy Azure Cognitive Services in Azure, or Azure Stack Hub.
   - First, [learn more about Cognitive Services](https://azure.microsoft.com/services/cognitive-services/).
-  - Then visit [Deploy Azure Cognitive Services to Azure Stack](../user/azure-stack-solution-template-cognitive-services.md) to deploy Cognitive Services on Azure Stack.
+  - Then visit [Deploy Azure Cognitive Services to Azure Stack Hub](../user/azure-stack-solution-template-cognitive-services.md) to deploy Cognitive Services on Azure Stack Hub.
 You first need to sign up for access to the preview.
 - Clone or download an unconfigured Azure Custom Vision AI Dev Kit.
 For details, see the [Vision AI DevKit](https://azure.github.io/Vision-AI-DevKit-Pages/).
 - Sign up for a Power BI account.
 - An Azure Cognitive Services Face API subscription key and endpoint URL.
 You can get both the [Try Cognitive Services](https://azure.microsoft.com/try/cognitive-services/?api=face-api) free trial.
 Or, follow the instructions in [Create a Cognitive Services account](/azure/cognitive-services/cognitive-services-apis-create-account).